Linda Pastan 1932-2023

 —“Linda Pastan, Poet Who Plumbed the Ordinary, Dies at 90,” The New York Times, Feb.
 3, 2023

-While reading Pastan’s Almost an Elegy I kept thinking, too, look here, you don’t need to write a poem about this topic: she already wrote it!
-Even that feeling, Pastan has dealt; her poem “Rereading Frost” begins: “Sometimes I think all the best poems / have been written already…”
+While reading Pastan’s poems, I kept thinking, Look here, you don’t need to write a poem about this topic, she already wrote it!
+A feeling that Pastan herself addresses in her poem “Rereading Frost”: “Sometimes I think all the best poems / have been written already…”

 I’m surprised, by the way, to learn that Pastan ever did not write.
 Some of her most memorable poems are about childbirth (see the NYT obit) and living with young children.
 In her earlier books, I found her mirroring back to me my own ages and stages in marriage and middle age.
 And now, as I plow toward seventy, I find she has more to teach me.